 Refreshments Committee – The Refreshments Committee is responsible for refreshments at each monthly meeting.
 At the beginning of the Garden Club year (and monthly as needed), the committee circulates sign-up sheets for each month’s refreshments.
 Members may volunteer to provide a tablecloth and arrangement (flowers or holiday theme), beverages, or snacks.
 The committee contacts members each month to remind them of their commitments.
 The committee and members signed up for a given month set up the refreshment table before and clean up after the meeting.
 This committee replenishes the supply of paper goods and utensils, as well as, coffee, tea, sugar, and sugar substitute as needed.
 Receipts for supplies are submitted to the treasurer for reimbursement.

-Scholarship Committee – Formed in 2003, this committee crafts guidelines for scholarships to students of horticulture and applied sciences.
-Previously, the committee provided scholarship applications and fact sheets to North Middlesex Regional High School and Nashoba Valley Technical High School.
-The committee reviewed the applications and presented candidate information to the Club for a vote to award the scholarships.
-In 2014, this procedure was modified when the Board turned the award process over to the two schools’ Scholarship Committees.
-The Club now sends scholarship money to the schools for their committees to select awardees according to Club guidelines.
+Scholarship Committee – Formed in 2003, PGC currently funds scholarships for students at North Middlesex Regional High School and Nashoba Valley Technical High School.
+The Club sends scholarship money to both schools for their committees to select the awardees.
 The amount and number of scholarships may vary from year to year.

 Scrapbook and Historian – The Club scrapbook is a collection of newspaper clippings, souvenirs, and photos of Club activities and events.
 This member works with the Publicity/Media committee to clip published articles for inclusion in the scrapbook.
 Members’ pictures or articles can also be submitted.
 If possible, this member may also take pictures using their own camera to be printed out for the scrapbook.
 Printing costs, within a reasonable amount, are reimbursed by the Club.